dusk-network/docs-public/src/content/docs/operator/installation.md

 ## Requirements

 This page is tailored for Linux servers, if you are using another operating system you may encounter compatibility issues.

-### Hardware
-The node software has been tested on x86-64/AMD64 and ARM architectures.

-Dusk supports several types of node configurations, and [hardware requirements](/operator/hardware) depend on the type of node you want to set up.

 ## Node Installer